Okolo-IT/OkoloIt.Avalonia/docs/property-panel.md

 This is a PropertyPanel implementation for [Avalonia](https://github.com/AvaloniaUI/Avalonia), you can use it in **Avalonia** Applications.

+## Supported attributes

+You can use the following attributes listed below to edit properties in the **PropertyPanel**:

+- `System.ComponentModel.BrowsableAttribute`
+- `System.ComponentModel.CategoryAttribut`
+- `System.ComponentModel.DisplayNameAttribute`
+- `System.ComponentModel.EditorAttribute`
+- `System.ComponentModel.ReadOnlyAttribute`

+## Supported types

+PropertyPanel supports a small list of types, which is extended over time:

+- `int`
+- `bool`
+- `string`
+- `Guid`
+- `Enum`

 ## How To Use

 Install the Nuget package: